pippin-29/yosh.i/README.md

 I have no guarantee that this works on linux in any way shape or form...
+I now have some guarantee this works on linux.

 Type `` make `` in latest version directory.
 Run with `` ./yosh.i ``